-Whether you prefer them baked, mashed, roasted, or part of a hash or casserole, sweet potatoes are a nutritional godsend thanks to a host of benefits that rival even the most complete multi-vitamin.
+Sweet potatoes are a nutritional godsend thanks to a host of benefits that rival even the most complete multivitamin.

-Just one cup of baked sweet potato, according to Cynthia Sass, RD, CSSD, NYC and LA-based performance nutritionist, provides nearly half of your daily vitamin C needs.
-And that same portion "also supplies 400% of your recommended daily intake of vitamin A. Both of which are vital for immune function, lung, eye and skin health," according to Sass.
-That's a pretty special spud, especially when you compare it to regular potatoes.
+Just one cup of baked sweet potato provides nearly half of your daily vitamin C needs, Cynthia Sass, RD, CSSD, an NYC- and LA-based performance nutritionist, tells LIVESTRONG.com.
+And that same portion also supplies 214 percent of your recommended daily intake of vitamin A — both of which are vital for immune function, lung, eye and skin health, Sass says.
+That's a pretty special spud — especially when you compare it to regular potatoes.

-To get the most out of your sweet potatoes, Sass recommends choosing organic ones (especially if you are eating the skin) and to look for sweet potatoes that are "firm with no cracks, soft spots or bruises."
-She also recommends to store them at room temperature and use within a week or two of purchasing.
+To get the most out of your sweet potatoes, Sass recommends choosing organic ones (especially if you are eating the skin) and looking for sweet potatoes that are firm with no cracks, soft spots or bruises.
+She also recommends storing them at room temperature and using them within a week or two of purchasing.

 For our favorite sweet potato recipes, keep scrolling.

 1. Curry Sweet Potato and Rice Salad